Search here...

 Hands down the best pasta we had was at Camilleri (sadly it’s closed down now).
 It was fabulous!
 Plus the restaurant itself is lovely too.

-Two other restaurants I’d recommend are Mandralisca, which is very close to the Duomo and was in the same street as our AirBnB, and Galleria, which is in the courtyard of an art gallery.
+Two other restaurants I’d recommend are Mandralisca, which is very close to the Duomo, and Galleria, which is in the courtyard of an art gallery.

 Of course, aperitivo is an absolute must when in Italy and our favourite place to go was Rossorubino.
 Order the tomato bruschetta – divine!
 They bring out a big chalk board of the wines on offer that night, which you order from.